apache/apisix/docs/en/latest/pubsub.md

 ## How to support other messaging systems

-An extensible pubsub module is implemented in Apache APISIX, which is responsible for starting the WebSocket server, coding and decoding communication protocols, handling client commands, and through which new messaging system support can be simply added.
+Apache APISIX implemente an extensible pubsub module, which is responsible for starting the WebSocket server, coding and decoding communication protocols, handling client commands, and adding support for the new messaging system.

 ### Basic Steps